-Q3 CY2024 saw full NextGen Bus Plan service levels provided with low cancellation rates, comparable to pre-COVID cancellation levels of Q3 CY2019.
+Q4 CY2024 saw full NextGen Bus Plan service levels provided with low cancellation rates, comparable to pre-COVID cancellation levels of Q4 CY2019.
 This was achieved as a result of a significant number of new bus operators hired in 2022 and 2023 to address the bus operator shortage.
-As of Q3 CY2024, operator numbers were about 1-

-2% below full requirement with 20% extra board after reaching full operator staffing as of August 2023.
+As of Q4 CY2024, bus operator numbers were about 1% below full requirement with 20% extra board after reaching full operator staffing as of August 2023.

-This decline was due to an increase in operator requirements as of December 2023 service change as well as some recruitment issues such as low turn up rate for candidates to start training.
-The training rate has since increased, as have class sizes for new operators in an effort to return to full staffing, which should be achieved in January 2025.
-Service cancellations should not be a major factor hampering further ridership recovery moving forward but may have had some impact especially in Q2 and Q3 CY2024 when cancellations did increase overall, causing less reliable service for more riders.
+The slight decline in bus operator staffing in CY2024 was due to an increase in operator requirements as of December 2023 service change as well as some recruitment issues such as low turn up rate for candidates to start training.
+The training rate has since increased, as have class sizes for new operators in an effort to return to full staffing, which was achieved in January 2025.
+Service cancellations should not be a major factor hampering further ridership recovery moving forward but may have had some impact CY2024 when cancellations did increase overall, causing less reliable service for more riders.